|⚠️ Important Note|

 Can I travel out of Singapore when I’m on my “stopover”?

-Er yes, of course you can.
-There’s nothing stopping you from redeeming another flight on Singapore Airlines even during your Singapore “stopover”.
-It’s not as if SQ is monitoring the movements of all its members, waiting to say “Aha!
-Not a real stopover!”
+Of course you can.
+There’s nothing stopping you from redeeming another flight via KrisFlyer even during your Singapore “stopover”.

 Can I use a Spontaneous Escapes award in conjunction with the stopover trick?